brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 }
 ```

 The example above has too much dependencies in its constructor.
 It has to many links to the rest of the application.
-When you persue this kind of design it might end up looking like this:
+When you persue this kind of design it might end up looking like this: (The REST stands for restful services, so these are just the HTTP blocks)
 ![Abstraction step1](scalableng2architecture/abstraction_step1.png)

 This is starting to look like a spaghetti, where everything is really tightly coupled.